zAbuQasem/MyNotes/AWS Solution architect/15-EBS & EFS.md

 	- Preserve root volume when instance is terminated
 ![Summary](https://i.imgur.com/RaPaE3T.png)

+# Encryption: encrypt an unencrypted EBS volume
+- Create an EBS snapshot of the volume
+- Encrypt the EBS snapshot ( using copy )
+- Create new ebs volume from the snapshot ( the volume will also be encrypted )
+- Now you can attach the encrypted volume to the original instance
 # EFS
 - Elastic File System
 - Managed **NFS** (network file system) that can be mounted on many EC2